Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

-to the GLS estimator with an estimated covariance structure.
-For each generated dataset, we fit our model two ways, with either diagonal or block-diagonal $V$, and we also fit OLS for comparison.
-For each estimator, we compute standard errors using the standard formulas for GLS and OLS.
-The entire simulation is repeated 100 times.
+to the proposed GLS estimator.
+For each generated dataset, we fitted our model, with all 91 covariates, in two ways, with either diagonal or block-diagonal $V$, and we also fitted OLS for comparison.
+For each estimator, we computed standard errors for GLS and OLS according to their respective standard formulas.
+The entire simulation was repeated 100 times.

+While we fitted GLS using both a diagonal $V$ and block-diagonal $V$ covariance structure, the model from which we drew data \emph{perfectly} coincides with the former.
+While the block-diagonal $V$ covariance structure contains diagonal $V$ as a special case, it is appreciably more flexible, and we anticipated that this additional flexibility may result in some overfitting in this case, although as we shall see the effect is quite modest.

-Figure~\ref{fig6} shows the boxplots of errors for the main parameter of interest, cell-level difference between populations $\hat{\beta}_1-\beta_1$, for the three types of estimators and the 91 network cells.
+Figure~\ref{fig6} shows the boxplots of errors for the main parameter of interest, cell-level difference between populations $\hat{\alpha}_1-\alpha_1$, for the three types of estimators and the 91 network cells.
 All three estimators look similar, and all the boxplots are centered around 0, as they should be since all three estimators are unbiased.
+A perhaps surprising result is that the point estimates for both diagonal and block-diagonal $V$ methods are precisely the same.
+This is a consequence of looking at only effects at the level of network cells and of the particular covariance structures assumed.

 For valid inference, we need not just an accurate point estimate, but also an accurate standard error.
-A comparison of the standard error of $\hat{\beta}_1$ estimated using OLS and GLS to the empricial standard deviation of the estimated parameter $\sqrt{var(\hat{\beta}_1)}$ is shown in Figure~\ref{fig8}, with boxplots of the ratio $\mbox{estimated s.e.}/\sqrt{var(\hat{\beta}_1)}$ for the three estimators.
+A comparison of the standard error of $\hat{\alpha}_1$ estimated using OLS and GLS to the empirical standard deviation of the estimated parameter $\F{sd}(\hat{\alpha}_1)$ is shown in Figure~\ref{fig8}, with boxplots of the ratio $\mbox{estimated s.e.}/ \F{sd}(\hat{\alpha}_1)$ for the three estimators.
 The three rows in Figure~\ref{fig8} show the results from OLS, GLS with a diagonal $V$, and GLS with a block-diagonal $V$, from (a) to (c).
-Ideally, these boxplots should be centered around 1, but the OLS ratios are much smaller than 1, though also the most stable; the GSL standard errors, on the other hand, are much closer to the truth and also more variable themselves.
-This shows that OLS severely under-estimates standard errors by assuming independence when the data are in fact highly dependent; switching to GLS, on the other hand, leads to honest inference.
+Ideally, these boxplots should be centered around 1, but the OLS ratios are much smaller than 1, though also the most stable; the GLS standard errors, on the other hand, are much closer to the truth and also more variable themselves.
+This shows that OLS severely under-estimates standard errors by assuming independence, while GLS leads to honest inference.
+Careful scrutiny of Figure~\ref{fig8} reveals that the block-diagonal $V$ method \emph{slightly} underestimates standard errors, perhaps due to the slight overfitting resulting from its unneeded (in this setting) additional flexibility: the mean ratio of the diagonal $V$ method is $1.001$, whereas the mean ratio of the block-diagonal $V$ method is $0.951$.